top of page

 Cangdong Cultural Heritage Conservation and Development Center (CCHCDC), a leader of cultural conservation in China, manages the expenditure of funds donated for the restoration and operation of the Blue Tile Heritage Center.

-Since 2009, it has offered cultural education and overseas Chinese root-searching tourism in Cangdong, a village it revived and restored.
+Since 2009, it has offered cultural education and overseas Chinese root-searching tourism in Cangdong, a 700 year-old village it revived and restored.

 It is the only entity in China to receive awards from UNESCO for both architectural conservation (in 2015) and heritage education (in 2021).